-- Favourable Conservation Status of Annex I Sandbanks with are slightly covered by seawater all the time in the Eastern Channel. - Favourable Conservation Status of habitats of European importance, including Sandbanks which are slightly covered by seawater all the time, is one of the aims of the Council Directive 92/43/EEC on the Conservation of natural habitats and of wild fauna and flora (Habitats Directive) as transposed into the Conservation of Offshore Marine Habitats and Species Regulations 2017);
+- Favourable Conservation Status of Annex I Sandbanks which are slightly covered by seawater all the time in the Greater North Sea. - this is one of the aims of the Council Directive 92/43/EEC on the Conservation of natural habitats and of wild fauna and flora (Habitats Directive) as transposed into the Conservation of Offshore Marine Habitats and Species Regulations 2017.

-- An ecological network of areas of special conservation interest under the Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention) An ecologically coherent network of MPAs which are well managed under the Convention for the Protection of the Marine Environment of the Greater North Sea Region (OSPAR Convention); - Good Environmental Status under the UK Marine Strategy; and - Resilience of the UK's network of marine protected areas and wider marine biodiversity to impacts of climate change (2013 EU Guidance).
+- An ecological network of areas of special conservation interest under the Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention) - An ecologically coherent network of MPAs which are well managed under the Convention for the Protection of the Marine Environment of the Greater North Sea (OSPAR Convention); - Good environmental status under the UK Marine Strategy; and - resilience of the UK's network of marine protected areas and wider marine biodiversity to impacts of climate change (2013 EU Guidance).